0PEIN0/bash-helpers/README.md

 ```
 Type and enter `\q` to exit from postgres shell.

-10. Run `install_nodejs` command to install nodejs.
-11. Run this command to install all the necessary global packages via npm: `node_update`.
+10. Run this command to install all the necessary global packages via npm: `node_update`.
 If there is a infinite for loop message that is appearing in console, press `Ctrl + C` to stop it.
 Run this command at some other time in that case.
-12. Run `exit` command.
+11. Run `exit` command.

 ### NOW SWITCHED BACK TO NON SUDO USER MODE, THAT IS YOUR PERSONAL SYSTEM USER
 1. Run `system_init_non_sudo_second` command.